woemler/centromere/docs/REST-API-Documentation.md

 Requests made to protected API endpoints without giving a valid security token will result is a `401 Unauthorized` error.

+## Monitoring

+Centromere uses [Spring Boot Actuator](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#production-ready) to expose several additional REST endpoints that provide information about the health and configuration of the web services.
+The Actuator root can be found at the URL: `/actuator`.
+Database and application health information cane be found at `/actuator/health`.
+General application information can be found at `/actuator/info`.

 ## Endpoint Reference

 ### API Root Endpoints